Table of Contents

 In theory, if you started a LISA when you were 18 and saved a maximum of £4,000 every year, your bonus would amount to £33,000.
 The only thing to remember is that if you withdraw some savings and don’t use them to buy a property, you will forfeit 25% as a penalty.

-Clearly, this type of ISA is aimed at those who want to get a foot on the property ladder, and they are quite attractive from that point of view.
-For over the 60s, though, unless you are a late starter when it comes to buying a home, they don’t really cut the mustard.
+Clearly, Lifetime ISA is aimed at those who want to get a foot on the property ladder, and they are quite attractive from that point of view.
+For the over 60s, though, unless you are a late starter when it comes to buying a home, they don’t really cut the mustard.

 The Stocks and Shares (Investment) ISA